 How much of Volvo Car's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, Volvo Car reported that SEK 8.64 billion of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 94% of the company's total OPEX.
 Of this amount, SEK 743.00 million (8% of total OPEX) was classified as Taxonomy-aligned.
-This means that 86% of Volvo Car's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 86% of Volvo Car's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Volvo Car's eligible OPEX is aligned with the EU Taxonomy?